Municipal Court of Record

 You have 20 business days to make an appearance before the court regarding the charge(s) filed against you.
 Appear in person, online or by mail.
 A telephone call is not considered an appearance.

-- If you wish to enter a plea of guilty or no contest, please indicate on the Reply Form (PDF).
+- If you wish to enter a plea of guilty or no contest, please indicate on the Request Form.
 A plea of no contest means you do not contest the charge(s) against you.
 The fine for a no contest plea is the same as for a plea of guilty.

 - Either plea indicates that you agree to waive appearance before the court for trial.
 Please refer to the schedule to determine the total amount of fine(s) and costs acceptable by the court.
 If your violation is not listed, contact the court for the amount of fine and costs.